ZeusOfTheCrows/zeusofthecrows.github.io/mobile/kustom.md

 {: .page-intro}

-here are links to all my kustom (KLWP, etc.) presets that i haven't lost the files to. they're all hosted on github, the [repo is here](https://github.com/ZeusOfTheCrows/kustom-presets).
+here are links to all my kustom (KLWP, etc.) presets that i haven't lost the files to. they're all hosted on github, the [repo is here](https://github.com/ZeusOfTheCrows/kustom-presets). (shift+scroll wheel to scroll sideways)

 ---